How to apply for Education Maintenance Allowance

 - if you already have a bank account in your name, make sure it can accept direct credits or you will need to open another account

 If you need help or advice on setting up a bank account talk to your parent or carer, or visit your local bank.
 It may take a few weeks to set up a bank account, so you should allow for this before you send in your application.

 If you have any concerns about opening a bank account, contact the EMA Customer Services team.

 If you hold a valid UK passport, enter these details on the application form.
 You don't need to send your UK passport as proof of date of birth or address.

 If you don't have a UK passport, you will need to send evidence to confirm your details.
-All documents should be originals and will be returned to you as soon as possible.

 For evidence of your date of birth, you need to send one of the following: